-Provincial farms reported farm cash receipts of \$124 million for 2014, a value that is down 10% from 2013 numbers.
-This decrease reflects lower livestock receipts.
-Livestock and livestock products, which accounted for about 86% of total receipts, were down by 10.7% to \$106 million, with the lower prices at auction for fur being the major contributing factor to the decline.
-Farm cash receipts for chicken farming are not available due to confidentiality restrictions, but data from the Chicken Farmers of Canada indicates that the volume of chicken produced in the Province in 2014 totaled 14.2 million kilograms, up 2.5% from 2013.
-Farm cash receipts for dairy and eggs were \$46 million and \$17 million respectively.
-The three supply-managed commodities (dairy, chicken and eggs), are the top three farm cash receipts generators of all the agricultural commodities, covering 74% of total cash receipts for 2014.
-This highlights the importance of supply management to this province's agriculture industry.
+Provincial farms reported farm cash receipts of \$129.6 million in 2015, a value that is up 2.9 percent from the previous year.
+Increases were reported for all commodities except vegetables.
+The value of milk production rose 0.8 percent to \$46.2 million, while the value of egg production remained the same at \$17.6 million.
+Farm cash receipts for chicken farming are not available due to confidentiality restrictions, but data from the Chicken Farmers of Canada indicates that the volume of chicken produced in the Province in 2015 totaled 14.4 million kilograms, up 0.7 percent from 2014.
+The three supply-managed commodities (dairy, chicken and eggs), are the top three farm cash receipts generators of all the agricultural commodities, covering approximately 72 percent of total cash receipts for 2015.
+This highlights the tremendous importance of supply management to this province's agriculture industry.